zalyoung/gitlab-handbook/content/handbook/enterprise-data/platform/tableau/_index.md

 All users will be given access to their Division's sub-project by default.
 For access to another team's space please submit your request in a [Tableau Project issue](https://gitlab.com/gitlab-data/tableau/-/issues) via the **All Requests** template and tag the designated Lead Approver(s) for that team from the [BIOps Roles and Responsibilities](/handbook/enterprise-data/platform/tableau/#biops-roles-and-responsibilities) section for approval in your issue.

-Tableau Creators who use Tableau Desktop will need a [Yubikey](/handbook.gitlab.com/handbook/security/corporate/systems/yubikey/purchasing/#yubikey-5c-nano-fips) set up in Okta to access content published in Tableau Cloud.
+Tableau Creators who use Tableau Desktop will need a [Yubikey](/handbook/security/corporate/systems/yubikey/purchasing/) set up in Okta to access content published in Tableau Cloud.
 If you're unsure which one to get, the recommended device is the [YubiKey 5C Nano FIPS](https://www.yubico.com/product/yubikey-5c-nano-fips/).
 Currently biometrics are not yet supported in Tableau Desktop.

-Once approved, the BI Platform team will then add the user to the `okta-tableau-users` [Google Group](https://groups.google.com/a/gitlab.com/g/okta-tableau-users), add the user in [Tableau Cloud](https://10az.online.tableau.com/#/site/gitlab/users) and assign the correct license, then add the user to the right [Tableau Group](https://10az.online.tableau.com/#/site/gitlab/groups).

 ### Tableau Desktop Access